Southern California medical building blast killed day spa owner, was the result of explosive package: officials

 Bomb technicians and investigators from the Orange County Sheriff's Department, the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives remained at the scene Wednesday, said Orange County Sheriff's Department spokeswoman Carrie Braun.

-Fox News' Mike Arroyo, Amy Lieu and The Associated Press contributed to this report.
+Fox News' Elizabeth Zwirz, Mike Arroyo, Amy Lieu and The Associated Press contributed to this report.